yogurt-foundation/yogurt-css-documentation/docs/transforms/scale.md

 ## Scale

-Utilities for scaling elements with transform.
+Utilities for scales an element that has transform applied.

 ### Class